-While global energy markets have been heavily impacted by geopolitics and increased economic uncertainty with high inflation levels, the energy transition continues to advance.
-The energy transition will change the way energy is produced and consumed.
+The energy transition will change the way electricity is produced and consumed.
 The massive growth in intermittent solar- and wind power, the phase-out of coal and increased demand for energy will require more flexible generation.
 Decarbonisation will further lead to increased demand for new technologies.
 At the same time, there will be greater market complexity and high market uncertainty both in the short and medium term.
-Lastly, the green agenda is becoming more complex as the sustainability agenda is strengthened and broadened.
+Statkraft's strategy builds on these trends and the company's competitive advantages in its quest to be a leading international renewable energy company.